dloyolar/dloyolar/README.md

 ## 🙋‍♂️ About me

-- 🌱 I’m currently learning **State Management in React and React Native with Redux** ⚛️
+- 🌱 I’m currently learning **State Management in React with Redux Toolkit** ⚛️

 - 👯 Looking to learn **Swift or iOS Development** in the future